AntonVanAssche/music-controls.nvim/README.md

 -   `:MusicNext` - Skip to the next track.
 -   `:MusicPrev` - Go back to the previous track.
 -   `:MusicCurrent` - Display the current track.
--   `:MusicForwards` - Fast forward the current track by 10 seconds.
--   `:MusicBackwards` - Rewind the current track by 10 seconds.
 -   `:MusicListPlayers` - List all players available to control.

 #### Examples